MailMan PHP Extension Reference Documentation

 int CheckMail();

-Returns the number of emails available on the POP3 server.
-Returns -1 on error.
+Returns the number of emails currently available in the POP3 mailbox.
+Returns -1 if an error occurs.

-The VerifyPopConnection method can be called to verify basic TCP/IP connectivity with the POP3 server.
-The VerifyPopLogin method can be called to verify the POP3 login.
-The Verify* methods are intended to be called as a way of diagnosing the failure when a POP3 method returns an error status.
+If this method fails, use VerifyPopConnection to test basic TCP/IP connectivity to the POP3 server, and VerifyPopLogin to test whether the POP3 login succeeds.
+The Verify* methods are intended as diagnostic helpers when a POP3 operation returns an error.

 top